We’re as tired of guesswork as you are.

 We have defined a set of benchmarks for each asset that will help structure a service plan that emphasizes each client’s strengths and self-determined goals.

 Community Support Systems

 Along with CCUSA and LEO, we are working with other non-profits, businesses, politicians, and educational institutions that can provide feedback, evaluation and support.

 By creating a community support system, we’ve developed an infrastructure to streamline coordination of multiple resources that each client can turn to as they move towards stability and independence.

 “We chose to invest in Catholic Charities Fort Worth’s Padua™ Pilot because it is the first comprehensive solution to poverty we’ve seen.” – Carrie Morgridge, The Morgridge Foundation

-As we gather data, we’ll make adjustments where needed and share our findings with others.
+As we move forward, we will continue to use what we are learning on the ground to influence the way we do business and adjust the way we provide services.
 Our intent is to define our success in a way that can be replicated nationwide, and maybe, just maybe, change the face of social services.

 Yes, we are guided by Catholic Social Teaching, but Padua™ is a practical and sound approach to a problem we feel called to solve because our clients deserve better.
 Our community deserves better.
 Our country deserves better.